Alexpert/Chroma/README.md

 ## Documentation

+- [documents/manual.md](documents/manual.md) — **start here to write a scene**: every feature in the order you meet it, with a rendered picture beside each example, and a coverage table saying which image shows which field
+- [documents/gallery.md](documents/gallery.md) — the sample scenes, rendered, one paragraph each
 - [documents/scene-language.md](documents/scene-language.md) — the `.chroma` format:
   grammar, every node and field, and an appendix of the POV-Ray syntax it was measured against